bitshifter/bitshifter.github.io/_drafts/introducing_glam_and_mathbench.md

 crate. `criterion` fills a similar niche to Rust's built-in [`bench`] but unlike `bench` it works on stable.
 It also has a bunch of other nice features.

-Microbenchmarking is a useful indication of performance, but it's not necessarily going to tell you the full story of what code will perform like under less artificial conditions (benchmarks tend to be quite limited in scope).
+Micro-benchmarking is a useful indication of performance, but it's not necessarily going to tell you the full story of what code will perform like under less artificial conditions (benchmarks tend to be quite limited in scope).
 All the same, they're definitely better than no metrics and I've found them to